Ice Sculptor

 What was the raciest sculpture you've ever been hired to make?

-Asked by G-Rose over 11 years ago
+Asked by G-Rose about 12 years ago

 I've been expecting this question to show up sooner or later ;) The raciest sculptures that I've made are exactly the ones that you think that I've carved: the anatomically correct ones.
 Most of them are ice luges too.
 All kinds of parties go on in New Orleans and for some of those parties, those sculptures are a perfect fit.